influxdata/telegraf/plugins/inputs/statsd/README.md

         that `P%` of all the values statsd saw for that stat during that time period are below x.
 The most common value that people use for `P` is the `90`, this is a great number to try to optimize.
+- Distributions
+    - The Distribution metric represents the global statistical distribution of a set of values calculated across your entire distributed infrastructure in one time interval.
+A Distribution can be used to instrument logical objects, like services, independently from the underlying hosts.
+    - Unlike the Histogram metric type, which aggregates on the Agent during a given time interval, a Distribution metric sends all the raw data during a time interval.

 ### Plugin arguments